-People with the DTs will develop the following:
+People with DTs will develop the following:

 - Hallucinations: Typically, these are visual.
 People will see things others can’t.
 While they may know their visions aren’t real, they may be unable to snap to reality.

 - Cardiovascular symptoms: Their blood vessels dilate, so they look flushed and sweaty.
-Their hearts race, and they may seem out of breath.
+Their hearts race and they may seem out of breath.

-- Seizures: In severe cases, people develop grand mal seizures that last for a few minutes before repeating.
+- Seizures: In severe cases, people develop grand mal seizures that last a few minutes before repeating.
 These can be life-threatening episodes.

-Some people drink heavily for years and never develop severe alcohol withdrawal, while conversely some individuals may drink comparatively less and develop severe symptoms and DTs.
-The risk seems to be more genetic or biological than we currently totally understand.
+Some people drink heavily for years and never develop severe alcohol withdrawal, while others drink less and develop severe symptoms and DTs.
+The risk involves genetic or biological roots that we currently don’t understand well.

 When to Call a Doctor

 Always contact a doctor before you consider attempting sobriety if you’ve been drinking for a while.
 Pull together a plan to control your symptoms and monitor your progress.
-You may need to check into a detoxification facility to get around-the-clock care so you can transition to sobriety safely.
+You may need to check into a detoxification facility to get around-the-clock care, so you can transition to sobriety safely.

 Always visit the emergency room if you develop DTs symptoms.
 When you arrive, tell the team the following:

 - How long you’ve struggled with your alcohol use